 Now I’m not going to pretend to speak Irish (no matter what Duolingo may say about my score!), but I have made something of a career out of research.
 Bringing these stories to life is a genuine passion and one which this website is devoted to.
 My main writing project is an Irish historical fiction book on Iron Age Ireland.
 It’s a work in progress and I’ll post occasional reflections and research here as it develops.

 By way of background, I have worked in British politics, as an academic specialising in terrorism and conflict analysis, an analyst in the British civil service and, most recently, a technology consultant.
 I have also cleaned hospital toilets, dish-washed in an ice-cream parlour, cared for plants at a garden centre, and even had a stint as a ‘shepherd’.
 Make of that way you will.
-Not really a typically author biography.
+Not really a typical author biography (if such a thing exists).

 As eclectic as my professional background is, my writing will often veer into a wide range of topics beyond the theme of Irish history.
 I have written on politics and conflict as an academic so will occasionally touch on these topics.
 For those brave enough to delve into the lifeless world of academic writing see more on this in my publications.